oeway/pyotritonclient/README.md

 This is a simplified implemetation of the triton client from NVIDIA, it is mainly made for running in the web browser with pyodide.
 It only implement the http client, and most of the API remains the same but changed into async.

-## Installation
+## Usage

-To install it in Pyodide:
+You can used it in Pyodide based environment, for example: [Pyodide console](https://pyodide-cdn2.iodide.io/dev/full/console.html) or [JupyterLite](https://jupyterlite.readthedocs.io/en/latest/_static/lab/index.html).

+For example in a JupyterLite notebook, you can install the client by running:
 ```python
 import micropip
 micropip.install("pyotritonclient")